api3dao/beacon-setup-guide/README.md

 ## Post Deployment

-After all the contracts have been deployed a `deployments` folder will be created with the contracts and their contract addresses on the specified chain.
+After all the contracts have been deployed a `deployments` folder will be created.
 These deployment files will need to be merged into master via a pull request.

 Checkout to a new branch, the recommend format is